lethal-guitar/RigelEngine/README.md

 ## Current state

+RigelEngine is stable and fairly complete in terms of feature set.
-Gameplay-wise, RigelEngine is feature-complete: All four episodes of the game (shareware and registered version) are fully playable and on par with the original game.
+All four episodes of the game (shareware and registered version) are fully playable and on par with the original game.

-The project overall is far from finished, though.
-There are still some pieces missing to reach full parity with the original game ([a few visual effects](https://github.com/lethal-guitar/RigelEngine/milestone/5), [demo playback](https://github.com/lethal-guitar/RigelEngine/milestone/13)).
-On top of that, more [modern enhancements](https://github.com/lethal-guitar/RigelEngine/labels/enhancement) and [usability improvements](https://github.com/lethal-guitar/RigelEngine/labels/usability) are planned.
+That said, the project is still very much active, with further enhancements and usability improvements planned or currently in development.

+To be informed when a new version is released, you can watch this repository on GitHub, follow me [on Twitter](https://twitter.com/lethal_guitar), follow [my blog](https://lethalguitar.wordpress.com/), or periodically check the [releases section](https://github.com/lethal-guitar/RigelEngine/releases).
+When installing the Flatpak version on Linux, you will also get notified about updates via your Flatpak client.

 ### Supported platforms